 A novel is just a glimpse, a framed and sometimes fragmented exploration into the depths of memory, psychology, time and place.
 Willa Cather's My Ántonia (pronounced "an-ton-ee-yuh") is one of the seminal works of the great American pastoral tradition, similar in style to O Pioneers!
-It is told as a reflection by Cather's friend from their … Continue reading Modernism in My Ántonia
+It is told as a reflection by Cather's childhood friend.
+Appropriately, … Continue reading Modernism in My Ántonia

 One of Ours is a surprisingly deep and powerful novel.
 In truth, it is two stories in one book, told in five parts: Book I "On Lovely Creek", Book II "Enid", Book III "Sunrise on the Prairie", Book IV "The Voyage of the Anchises", Book V "Bidding the Eagles of the West Fly On".
 The … Continue reading The Pioneer Spirit in One of Ours